JMiguelFernandes/JMiguelFernandes/README.md

 Hi!
 I'm João :blush:

-I'm a data analyst with a scientific background.
-I'm currently doing the Data Analytics Bootcamp at Ironhack to sharpen my skills before diving back into job searching.
-It's turning out to be really fun! :smile: You can check out my projects in the repos below.
+I'm a data analyst with a background in biology.
+I'm currently finishing a 6-month internship at a fintech company (N26, Berlin).
+On this profile I have a few old projects from when I did a Data Analytics Bootcamp (be kind, I've improved since then :sweat_smile:).
+My company Github can be found [here](https://github.com/JoaoFernandesN26).

-Here are some of the things I'm learning:
+Here are some of the things I've worked on in the last few months at N26:
-- Python
+- Tons and tons of SQL
-- MySQL
+- Creating and changing data models in Redshift using dbt + Jenkins
-- Data viz with Tableau
+- Snowplow tracking
-- Statistics
+- Data viz with Metabase
-- Machine Learning
+- A/B testing (with Bayesian statistics)
-- A/B testing
+- Customer onboarding

 You can also find me on Linkedin [here](https://www.linkedin.com/in/jmiguelfernandes/)